Cruise ship struck by coronavirus pulls into California port

 OAKLAND, Calif.
-(AP) — The cruise ship forced to idle for days off the coast of California because of a cluster of coronavirus cases aboard arrived in port Monday as state and U.S. officials prepared to transfer its thousands of passengers to military bases for quarantine or return them to their home countries.
+(AP) — A cruise ship with a cluster of coronavirus cases that forced it to idle off the California coast for days arrived Monday at a port in the San Francisco Bay Area as state and U.S. officials prepared to start bringing passengers to military bases for quarantine or get them back to their home countries.

-The Grand Princess pulled into the Port of Oakland with more than 3,500 people aboard — 21 infected with the new virus.
-Passengers lining the balconies waved and some left the cabins where they had been in isolation to go onto deck as the ship entered the port near San Francisco.
+The Grand Princess pulled into the Port of Oakland with more than 3,500 people aboard — 21 of them infected with the new virus.
+Some people waved from their balconies or left their cabins to go onto the decks.

+It’s unclear how many travelers would get off the ship Monday — the captain told passengers that not everyone would.

 About 1,100 crew members, 19 of whom have tested positive for COVID-19, will be quarantined and treated aboard the ship, which will dock elsewhere, California Gov. Gavin Newsom said.

-The virus has infected 600 people in the U.S., and at least 25 have died, most in Washington state.
-Cases worldwide have topped 111,000 and over 3,800 people have died, the bulk of them in China.
-More than 62,000 people have already recovered.

-Italy became the latest country to lock down a region in an attempt to prevent the virus from spreading, and a combination of coronavirus fears and plunging oil prices sent stocks on Wall Street plummeting Monday.

-The Grand Princess had been held off the coast since Wednesday amid evidence it was the breeding ground for infections tied to a previous voyage.
+The ship had been held off the coast since Wednesday amid evidence it was the breeding ground for infections tied to a previous voyage.

 Passengers from the previous voyage have tested positive in California and other states.
 Six Canadians who were on the Grand Princess from Feb.
 11 to 21 were confirmed to have the virus.